-All Directors attended the annual general meeting in respect of FY2019 and extraordinary general meeting of the Company both held on 26 July 2019.
+All Directors attended the annual general meeting in respect of FY2021 which held on 26 July 2021.

 The Company Secretary prepares minutes of general meetings that include substantial and pertinent comments from shareholders relating to the agenda of the meetings and responses from Management and the Board, subsequently approved by the Board.
 Such minutes will be published on its corporate website as soon as practicable and the minutes will record substantial and relevant comments or queries from the shareholders relating to the agenda of the general meeting, and responses from the Board and Management going forward.